jnblanchet/CoralMe/README.md

 **Communication.Context**

 - **isReady()**: Forces initilization of the session and its context.
-	- returns: True when the server is ready.
+	- returns: True (once the server is ready).

 - **getImage()**: Used to obtain the image that is actively being processed in the current session.
 	- returns: the current image in base64 JPEG encoding.